Achievable logoAchievable logo

 • 800 shares purchased at $17.97 ($14,375 / 800 shares)

-Last, the investor can also utilize a method called specific share identification, where the investor specifically identifies which shares to sell.
-To minimize taxes as much as possible, the investor will first sell the most expensive shares.
+Last, the investor can use specific share identification, where the investor identifies exactly which shares are being sold.
+To minimize taxes, the investor typically sells the highest-cost shares first.
 Using this method, they’ll sell:

 • 400 shares purchased at $25/share